-Knowing what to charge and then asking for it is one of the hardest aspects of freelancing to get your head around.
-Not only is the area unfamiliar to you, but even talking about money makes most people uncomfortable.
-But in order to become a successful (i.e. wealthy) VA, you need to nail your pricing strategy otherwise you have a hobby and not a business.
+Knowing what to charge and then asking for it is one of the hardest aspects of freelancing.
+Not only is the subject of pricing unfamiliar to new business owners, but the whole idea of talking about money seems to make most women uncomfortable.
+But in order to become a successful (i.e. wealthy) VA, you will need to nail your pricing strategy otherwise you will end up with a hobby and not a business.

 Every Virtual Assistant needs to have legal contracts so they don’t get sued or screwed.
 Clients expect you to have them and they’re there to give both you and your clients peace of mind if it all goes south.
 It may start out all rainbows and fairies but client relationships can sour – and you do not want to find yourself naked without a contract!

-Unless you live on the moon, I’m sure you’ve heard of the changes to the new EU data protection laws, commonly known as the GDPR.
+Unless you live on the moon, I’m sure you’ve heard of the General Data Protection Regulation, commonly known as the GDPR.
 These changes came into force on 25th May 2018 and affect every business whether it’s in the EU or not – so that means you AND your clients.
-Here’s what you need to know and how to comply.
+Here’s what Virtual Assistants need to know about GDPR and how to make sure they’re compliant.

 As a freelancer, you are legally required to keep accurate financial records and expenses going back over the last six years.
 My trainees often ask me how they should record both their own financial records as well as their client invoices, so I thought I’d show you the system I use myself.